eea/copernicus-insitu-db/README.md

 * See it in action: <http://localhost:8000>

+## Set User roles

+* Read-Only User
+  - create a new regular user and add the user group "ReadOnly"
+* ProductEditor
+  - create a new regular user and add the user group "ProductEditor"
+* PicklistsEditor
+  - create a new staff user and add the user group "PicklistsEditor"

 ## Ubuntu elasticsearch container error

 * If your host runs ubuntu your elasticsearch container may fail to run with the error "bootstrap checks failed".
 This happens because max map count is set under the value __262144__